-Over the course of the project, we discovered how to leverage search-query data to process the impact of policy measures on household spending in real time.
-Mr. Baker conducted experiments at the University of Waterloo, supervised by faculty in the Department of Economics.
+Over the course of the project, we discovered how to leverage search-query data to assess the impact of policy measures on household spending in real time.
+Mr. Baker conducted the experiment at the University of Waterloo, supervised by faculty in the Department of Economics.
 Experts from the Bank guided him on technical aspects and the goals of the project.

 The event study showcased search-query results following the Bank’s fixed announcement dates.
 These data provided us with a unique look at how Canadians respond to a variety of policy announcements and revealed a potential new way to analyze the impact of central bank communications.

 The main empirical experiment showed possible benefits of incorporating alternative data sources into conventional forecasting methods.
 In this case, our models of household spending improved when we combined search-query data with traditional data sources.